exerpteam/odin-drop-in/README.md

-# Exerp ODIN Payment Drop-in Component
+# ODIN Payment Drop-in Component

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 ## Overview

-This repository contains the source code for the Exerp ODIN Payment Drop-in, a reusable JavaScript component library designed to securely capture payment details within web applications.
+This repository contains the source code for the ODIN Payment Drop-in, a reusable JavaScript component library designed to securely capture payment details within web applications.
 It acts as a wrapper around ODIN's official `OdinPay.js` library, providing a simplified interface for integration.

 **Purpose:** To allow host applications (like Exerp's customer-facing web apps or partner integrations) to embed a UI component that handles the collection of sensitive payment information (Credit Card initially, ACH planned) directly from the user in a secure manner, tokenizing the details via ODIN for subsequent backend processing.